saif78642/ollama-ngrok-kaggle/README.md

 2. **Copy the Code:** Copy the provided Python script into your Kaggle Notebook.

-3. **Replace Placeholder:**

-    *   Replace `YOUR_KAGGLE_NOTEBOOK_URL` in the "Open in Kaggle" button URL at the top of this README with the URL of your actual Kaggle Notebook after you've created it.

-4. **Enter Ngrok Token:** When prompted, enter your ngrok authentication token.
+3. **Enter Ngrok Token:** When prompted, enter your ngrok authentication token.

-5. **Run the Code:** Run all cells in the Kaggle Notebook.
+4. **Run the Code:** Run all cells in the Kaggle Notebook.

-6. **Access the Ollama Server:** The script will output a URL like `https://<your-subdomain>.ngrok-free.app`.
+5. **Access the Ollama Server:** The script will output a URL like `https://<your-subdomain>.ngrok-free.app`.
 Use this URL to interact with your Ollama server.

 ## Important Notes